Education Research Current Organisation and Cooperation NL

 Minor Programmes Faculty of Medicine VU

-Semester in Amsterdam students who wish to apply need to have completed at least 90 ECTS in a relevant programme such as: medicine, biomedicine, psychobiology, technical medicine, medical biology, liberal arts & sciences or biopharmaceutical sciences.
-Please keep in mind that some tracks are only open to medical students.
-Acceptance also depends on the availability of sufficient spots.
+VU partner exchange students who wish to apply need to have completed at least 90 ECTS in a relevant programme, for example medicine, biomedicine, psychobiology, technical medicine, medical biology, liberal arts & sciences or biopharmaceutical sciences.
+Please mind that some tracks are only open to medical students, and acceptance also depends on the availability of sufficient spots.
+More information: Minor within electives - International Minors Medicine

 • Create Your Own Schedule of Individual Courses